 Running back isn't the Bills' most pressing need, but adding depth to the position appears to be in the offing in Buffalo.
 At the NFL Scouting Combine, the first team to interview Williams -- who rushed for a FBS-leading 2,177 yards in 2013 -- was the Bills.

 The Dolphins endured some drama along their offensive line in 2013, and figure to be looking to rebuild that area this offseason.
-The team also figures to be on the lookout for an every-down running back to line up behind Ryan Tannehill.
+The team also figures to be on the lookout for another running back.

 Michael Sam, DE, Missouri